 CET was awarded the contract to conduct site investigation works as a part of the latest phase of a development and expansion project named “Echo-Cul-de-Sac”.

-CET will undertake expiation works that include initial testing of the existing materials’ lime cement stabilisation in order to enable the main PQ concrete and construction works to be carried out.
+CET will undertake works that include initial testing of the existing materials’ lime cement stabilisation in order to enable the main PQ concrete and construction works to be carried out.
 This also requires sampling tests to confirm moisture content and suitability of the host materials.